-Global Witness (1) welcomes the decision by newly elected Liberian President Ellen Johnson-Sirleaf to adopt the recommendations and report of the Forest Concession Review Committee (2) which recommend the cancellation of all logging concessions.
-This decision marks a positive step in the critical reform process to break the historical link between the Liberian logging industry, conflict and regional instability (3), and to ensure that the forests are managed for the benefit of the Liberian people (4).
+Global Witness welcomes the decision by newly elected Liberian President Ellen Johnson-Sirleaf to adopt the recommendations of the international Forest Concession Review Committee (1) to cancel all Liberian logging concessions.
+This decision marks a positive step in Liberia's reform process to break links between the Liberian logging industry, conflict and regional instability (2), and to ensure that Liberia's forests are managed for the benefit of the its people (3).

 The United Nations Security Council imposed sanctions on Liberian timber in 2003 because of the role of the industry in fuelling conflict.
 Sanctions were renewed most recently in December 2005.

 Global Witness investigations in September 2005 showed that despite the improved security situation, the government of Liberia has not yet gained control over Liberia’s forest territory and border regions, as required under United Nations Security Council Resolution 1521.

 "If UN sanctions are to be lifted, the United Nations Mission in Liberia (UNMIL) must provide greater support to the Forestry Development Authority - the agency in charge of the management of Liberia’s forests - to ensure that it is able to operate in a secure environment, " says Ashworth.

 Research by Global Witness has shown that the concession system has been thoroughly discredited, not only in Liberia but in other countries including Cambodia, Indonesia, Cameroon and the Democratic Republic of Congo.

 The Forestry Reform Monitoring Committee should now undertake a comprehensive assessment of the full range of values of Liberia’s forests and consider all available management options.
 To proceed on the unquestioning assumption that industrial logging concessions are required to kick-start the economy would cast aside an opportunity to avoid the mistakes made in other post-conflict tropical countries.